hazelcast/hazelcast-docker/README.md

 ### Hazelcast

 You can launch a Hazelcast Docker Container by running the following command.
-Check [Hazelcast Versions](https://github.com/hazelcast/hazelcast-docker#hazelcast-versions) for the versions to replace $HAZELCAST_VERSION.
+Check [Hazelcast Versions](#hazelcast-versions) for the versions to replace $HAZELCAST_VERSION.

 ```
 $ docker run hazelcast/hazelcast:$HAZELCAST_VERSION
 ```
 This command will pull a Hazelcast Docker image and run a new Hazelcast instance.

+<a name="hazelcast-versions"></a>
 ### Hazelcast Versions

 You can find the full list of Hazelcast versions at the [Official Hazelcast Docker Hub](https://store.docker.com/community/images/hazelcast/hazelcast/tags).